christofsteel/warped/README.md

 ## Sample

-To test the capabilities of `warp` an example module was included.
+To test the capabilities of `warped` an example module was included.
 You can run it like this:

-    warp -m warp.samples.hooked
+    warped -m warped.samples.hooked

-Since `warp` also makes use of the argparse module, `warp` itself can be //warped//.
+Since `warped` also makes use of the argparse module, `warped` itself can be //warped//.

-    warp -m warp.hook
+    warped -m warped.hook

 ## How does it work?

-When `warp` is executed, it starts a flask webserver.
+When `warped` is executed, it starts a flask webserver.
 The javascript of the website reads the `/arguments` resource of the server, where the configuration of the argparser returned.
 In a seperate process the given program is executed using the `runpy` library, redirecting `sys.stdin` and `sys.stdout` to a `multiprocessing.Queue`, which can be read by the warp process to display it via the web GUI.

-Additionally, `warp` adds an entry for `argparse` in the `sys.modules` list.
+Additionally, `warped` adds an entry for `argparse` in the `sys.modules` list.
 Python looks first looks at this list, everytime a module is imported, to avoid importing a module multiple times.
 This custom `argparse` module behaves similar to the original `argparse` module.
 In fact with the exception of the